 Under formal law, the state owns almost all forests.
 Access and use rights are only authorized within sustainable-use protected areas.
 In some areas, customary law prevails and communities apply their own rules and regulations in regard to limiting access to forest resources and establishing use norms (RRI 2015).

-Communities participate in forest co-management programs under the GELOSE Law and GCF Decree.
+Communities participate in forest co-management programs under the GELOSE Law and GCF Decree (CAAF).
 Co-management includes the sharing of decision-making, responsibilities, and benefits of forest resources.
 Three parties are involved in the creation of Community Forest Management (CFM) units: the state (usually represented by the forest administration), the commune, and an organized group of community-based resource users.
 Forest management contracts (GCFs) usually include details on permitted activities as well as the location and duration of these activities.
 Within CFM units, access to forest resources depends on the type of CFM.
 The multiple-use management model for protected areas permits sustainable natural resource extraction, while others do not allow extraction and focus solely on conservation.
 In general, protected areas have not been particularly effective in reducing deforestation or improving livelihoods (World Bank 2018a; Gardner et al. 2018).

 GOVERNMENT ADMINISTRATION AND INSTITUTIONS